gbmhunter/blog/content/electronics/components/capacitors/_index.md

 The below schematic shows a simple capacitance multiplier made from 1 resistor, 1 capacitor and 1 NPN BJT transistor:

-{{% figure src="_assets/capacitance-multiplier-simple.svg" width="500px" caption="A simple capacitance multiplier consisting of a single resistor, capacitor and NPN BJT transistor.
+{{% figure ref="fig-capacitance-multiplier-simple" src="_assets/capacitance-multiplier-simple.svg" width="500px" caption="A simple capacitance multiplier consisting of a single resistor, capacitor and NPN BJT transistor.
 The effective capacitance is approximately the capacitance of C1 multiplied by the current gain B of the transistor." %}}

 The BJT is configured as a emitter-follower (common collector).
 The output voltage will always be `\(0.7V\)` less than the voltage across the capacitor.
 When the load draws current at `\(V_{OUT}\)`, rather than all of that current loading the RC filter, only the proportion `\(\frac{1}{\beta + 1}\)` gets drawn through the base from the RC filter, the rest of it gets delivered directly from `\(V_{IN}\)` via the collector.
 The effective capacitance seen by the circuit is the capacitance of C1 multiplied by the current gain `\(\beta + 1\)` of the transistor: